Flash3388/FlashLib/README.md

 FlashLib uses the following libraries, but those libraries do not belong to us:
 - WPILib: WPILib is a robotics library for FRC teams created by the Worcester Polytechnic Institute: https://github.com/wpilibsuite/allwpilib
-- Bulldog: Bulldog is an IO library for Raspberry PI and BeagleBone Black created by Datenheld: https://github.com/Datenheld/Bulldog
 - OpenCV: OpenCV is an open source computer vision library: https://github.com/opencv/opencv
 - JSCH: Jsch is a remote protocols library: http://www.jcraft.com/jsch/